Palestinian driver rams Jerusalem station killing baby

 The last deadly incidents in Jerusalem took place in August when a Palestinian killed an Israeli and overturned a bus with a construction vehicle and a gunman wounded a soldier in attacks that appeared to be a backlash against the Gaza war.

-Israel captured East Jerusalem along with Gaza and the West Bank in the 1967 Six Day War.
-It annexed the city shortly afterwards and passed a law in 1980 that declared all of Jerusalem its capital, a move not recognized internationally.

-(Additional reporting by Ammar Awad, writing by Ori Lewis; Editing by Allyn Fisher-Ilan, Tom Heneghan, David Gregorio and Lisa Shumaker)
+(Additional reporting by Ammar Awad, writing by Ori Lewis; Editing by Allyn Fisher-Ilan, Tom Heneghan and David Gregorio)